colgiati/push-down-automaton/README.md

 # push-down-automaton
-Exercise 5b, task 2, THIN ZHAW
+Exercise 5b, task 2, THIN ZHAW, Group 77, olgiacar & schmilu6

 The class RPNChecker is built like a Keller automaton.
 It checks if a sequence of D (digit) and O (operation) is a valid reverse polnish annotation expression.